Uthman Sirâj-ud-Dîn Naqshbandi: Biography

 "I bore separation and calamity then arrived to various ranks, then it was taken from me by Uthman Sirâj-ud-Dîn," and added, "I planted and Uthman sowed."

-He moved, instead, to his home region, Tawella, and began to establish a strong base for the order, which became one of the most important centres for the Khalidi suborder in the whole Middle East and continued to be such until the fifties of the present century.
-This centre not only contributed greatly in spreading the sufi teachings of the Naqshbandi order, but also produced a number of poets whose poems are examples of the most significant and marvellous sufi poetry as a whole.
+He returned to Tawella and began to establish a strong base for the order, which became one of the most important centres for the Khalidi suborder in the whole Middle East and continued to be such until the 1950s.
+This centre not only contributed greatly in spreading the sufi teachings of the Naqshbandi order, but also produced a number of Sufi poets.